ORVISTA

 Scenario Narrative

 There is no single inflection point.
 No announcement signals the change, and no corrective debate is triggered.
-Instead, a widening gap emerges between the strategy leadership believes it is executing and the strategy implied by its decisions.
+Instead, a widening gap emerges between the strategy leadership believes it is executing and the strategy implied by its actual decisions.

 Executive Summary